Individual and Time Effects in Nonlinear Panel Models with Large N, T: Model and Estimators

 for every $N,T$, where $\E$ denotes the expectation with respect to the distribution of the data conditional on the unobserved effects and initial conditions including strictly exogenous variables, $b > 0$ is an arbitrary constant, $v_{NT} = ( 1_N' ,- 1_T' )'$, and $1_N$ and $1_T$ denote vectors of ones with dimensions $N$ and $T$.
 Existence and uniqueness of the solution to the population problem will be guaranteed by our assumptions in Section~\ref{sec:app_panel} below, including concavity of the objective function in all parameters.
-The second term of $\mathcal{L}_{NT}$ is a penalty that imposes a normalization needed to identify $\phi_{NT}$ in models with scalar individual and time effects that enter additively into the log-likelihood function as $\alpha_i + \gamma_t$.\footnote{ In Appendix~\ref{app:expansion} we derive asymptotic expansions that apply to more general models.
+The second term of $\mathcal{L}_{NT}$ is a penalty that imposes a normalization needed to identify $\phi_{NT}$ in models with scalar individual and time effects that enter additively into the log-likelihood function as $\alpha_i + \gamma_t$.\footnote{ In Appendix~\ref{app:expansion} we derive asymptotic expansions that apply to general models with multiple unobseved effects.
 In order to use these expansions to obtain the asymptotic distribution of the panel fixed effects estimators, we need to derive the properties of the expected Hessian of the incidental parameters, a matrix with increasing dimension, and to show the consistency of the estimator of the incidental parameter vector.
 The additive specification $\alpha_i + \gamma_t$ is useful to characterize the Hessian and we impose strict concavity of the objective function to show the consistency. } In this case, adding a constant to all $\alpha_i$, while subtracting it from all $\gamma_t$, does not change $\alpha_{i} + \gamma_t$.
 To eliminate this ambiguity, we normalize $\phi^0_{NT}$ to satisfy $v_{NT}' \phi^0_{NT} = 0$, i.e. $\sum_i \alpha_i^0 = \sum_t \gamma_t^0$.
 The penalty produces a maximizer of ${\cal L}_{NT}$ that is automatically normalized.
 We could equivalently impose $v_{NT}' \phi_{NT} = 0$ as a constraint, but for technical reasons we prefer to work with an unconstrained optimization problem.
-There are other possible normalizations for $\phi_{NT}$ such as $\alpha_1 = 0$.
-The model parameter $\beta$ is invariant to the choice of normalization.
+There are other possible normalizations for $\phi_{NT}$, such as $\alpha_1 = 0$.
+The model parameter $\beta$ is invariant to the choice of normalization, that is, our asymptotic results on the estimator for $\beta$ are independent of this choice of normalization.
 Our choice is convenient for certain intermediate results that involve the incidental parameter~$\phi_{NT}$, its score vector and its Hessian matrix.
 The pre-factor $(NT)^{-1/2}$ in $\mathcal{L}_{NT}(\beta,\phi_{NT})$ is just a rescaling.

 Other quantities of interest involve averages over the data and unobserved effects

 where $\mathbb{E}$ denotes the expectation with respect to the joint distribution of the data and the unobserved effects, provided that the expectation exists. $\delta^0_{NT} $ is indexed by $N$ and $T$ because the marginal distribution of $\{(X_{it}, \alpha_i, \gamma_t) : 1 \leq i \leq N, 1 \leq t \leq T\}$ can be heterogeneous across $i$ and/or $t$; see Section~\ref{subsec:apes}.
 These averages include average partial effects (APEs), which are often the ultimate quantities of interest in nonlinear models.
 The APEs are invariant to the choice of normalization for $\phi_{NT}$ if $\alpha_i$ and $\gamma_t$ enter $\Delta(X_{it}, \beta, \alpha_i, \gamma_t)$ as $\alpha_i + \gamma_t$.
 Some examples of partial effects that satisfy this condition are the following: